 A Guide To Prostate Cancer Prevention

-Prostate cancer is the most common cancer diagnosed in men in the United States, after skin cancer.
-According to the Centers for Disease Control and Prevention (CDC), doctors diagnosed an estimated 200,000 cases in 2020 alone.
-Prostate cancer affects about one in eight men.
+Prostate cancer is the second most common cancer diagnosed in men in the United States, after skin cancer.

 The good news?
-Making smart choices in how we live can make a difference in reducing the risk of prostate cancer.
-More men today are doing what they can to prevent the disease.
+Making smart choices in how we live can make a difference in reducing the risk of advanced prostate cancer.
+More men today are doing what they can to prevent the disease and screen for prostate cancer risk.
 They're getting active, eating better and getting regular check-ups with their provider.

 What Is Prostate Cancer?